cba85/electron-webview/README.md

 - `package.json` - Points to the app's main file and lists its details and dependencies.
 - `main.js` - Starts the app and creates a browser window to render website.
 This is the app's **main process**.
 - `index.html` - A web page to render.
-This is the app's renderer process.
+This is the app's **renderer process**.
 - `assets/` - Assets for the project (style, scripts, icons)
 - `src/` - Sources folder:
   - `menu.js` : menu template customization
+  - `view.js` : browser view usage
   - `window.js` : browser window customization

+Note: check [the offical Electron quick start](https://www.electronjs.org/docs/tutorial/quick-start) if you need to learn the basics about Electron.

 ## Usage